maar-ten/energy-logger/README.md

 - [dashboards.yml](./grafana-provisioning/dashboards/dashboards.yml) (the config)
 - [electriciteitsverbruikt.json](./dashboards/electriciteitsverbruik.json) (the dashboard json)

-#### dsmr-client
+#### Dsmr client
-This NodeJS application connects via USB to the smart meter and collects the messages.
+This is a NodeJS application that I wrote myself.
+It connects via USB to the smart meter and collects the OBIS messages.

 It parses the data from the message and sends it to InfluxDB.
-Data that is collected are:
+Data that it collects are:
 - timestamp
 - power usage (Watt)
 - electricity used low rate (kW)